jacob-ai-bot/jacob/README.md

 ## Built for Privacy and Security

-JACoB works via a GitHub app and the local version does not store your codebase.
 We rely on commercial or open-source LLMs and do not train on any data.
-The hosted version contains logs that will have code snippets, which will be retained for 14 days.
-Our GitHub app tokens have an 8-hour expiration and are not saved in our database.
+The hosted version contains logs that will have code snippets.
+Our GitHub app tokens have an 8-hour expiration.
 The hosted version uses the OpenAI API, you can read their [API data privacy policy here](https://openai.com/enterprise-privacy).
 The self-hosted version can be run on your own infrastructure and using your own OpenAI API key or local language models via Ollama.

 ## Getting Started